Two- and Three Vector Boson Production in e+ e- Collisions within the BESS Model: Phenomenology

+We are aware that this value may be too large, because the two-loop contributions may become dominant for such a choice, as mentioned before.
+However, a different choice of $\Lambda$, e.g., $\Lambda=2$ TeV, would change the values of the deviations from SM by only a few per cent.
+This is due to the fact that only parts of these deviations are due to the one-loop induced couplings, while the larger part stems from tree level effects (existence of heavy gauge bosons, gauge boson mixing).
 The other five parameters can be determined from chosen values of $\alpha_{\rm em}$, $M_W$, $M_Z$, $M_{V_0}$ and $g''/g$.
-The first three values are empirically given (the electromagnetic fine structure constant $\alpha_{\rm em}$ was taken as 1/127, which is the value of the running coupling constant at the $e^+e^- \to W^+W^-Z$ threshold of 250 GeV\footnote{$\ddagger$}{\ninerm \singlespaced The slight numerical differences between our predictions and the results of [16,17] might be traced back to a slightly different choice of the coupling parameters.
-Different choices for ${\scriptstyle \alpha_{\rm em}}$ would result approximately only in multiplying in SM and BESS cross sections by a common factor close to 1, an effect which would not appreciably change the deviations of BESS cross sections from those of the SM. }.) while the free parameter $g''/g$ was set to
+The first three values are empirically given (the electromagnetic fine structure constant $\alpha_{\rm em}$ was taken as 1/127, which is the value of the running coupling constant at the $e^+e^- \to W^+W^-Z$ threshold of 250 GeV\footnote{ The slight numerical differences between our predictions and the results of \cite{MAD/PH/420,UCD-88-24} might be traced back to a slightly different choice of the coupling parameters.
+Different choices for ${\scriptstyle \alpha_{\rm em}}$ would result approximately only in multiplying in SM and BESS cross sections by a common factor close to 1, an effect which would not appreciably change the deviations of BESS cross sections from those of SM. }.) while the free parameter $g''/g$ was set to

 a value suggested by the apparent success of SM in fermionic processes.
 For the unknown mass $M_{V^0}$ we chose the following reference values:

 which indicate the presumable range within which $M_{V^0}$ is expected to lie.
 Remember that $\lambda^2$ grows with $M_{V^0}$, so a heavy $\rm V^0$ means strong induced couplings.